1889 (20th April)

 1919 (September 12th)

-As part of his work, Adolf Hitler was asked to investigate the German Workers’ Party.
-He attended the meeting in plain clothes.
-He was so angered by one of the speakers that he spoke against him.
-Hitler’s speech impressed Anton Drexler, founder of the party and he asked Hitler to become a member of the party and to return to speak again.
+Adolf Hitler was given the task of investigating the German Workers’ Party.
+He attended one of their meetings in plain clothes and was so annoyed by one of the speakers that he got up and spoke against him.
+Anton Drexler, founder of the party, was so impressed that he asked Hitler to become a member of the party.

 1919 (16th October)

-Adolf Hitler made his first speech to the German Workers’ Party.
+Having joined the German Worker’s Party, Adolf Hitler made his first speech.
 It was immediately clear that he had a gift for persuasive public speaking.

 1920 (24th February)